microsoft/vscode-extension-samples/helloworld-test-sample/README.md

 - Run the `Run Extension Tests` target in the Debug View.
 This will:
 	- Start a task `npm: watch` to compile the code
 	- Run the extension integration test in a new VS Code window

+## Running the tests in Mocha Test Explorer

+- Run the extension tests as described above to ensure that the initial setup (including downloading a copy of VS Code, which may take some time) is completed
+- Open the Test Explorer view
+- Click the reload button
+- Click the run button